ryanwelcher/advanced-query-loop/readme.md

 There are two SlotFills available to extend the UI of AQL that are exposed based the value of the `Inherit query from template` setting of the block.

+The purpose of having two options is to be able to customize when a UI element is added.
+There may be cases that a particular control doesn't make sense to be shown when the query is being inherited.
+For example, a control that makes changes to the content types being displayed may not make sense when used in an archive template and so that control would only be added using the `<AQLControls` SlotFill so that it doesn't appear when `Inherit query from template` is enabled.

 -   AQLControls
 -   AQLControlsInheritedQuery